namso-a/my-first-repo/README.md

 # Hello Huy
-This is my first repo
+This is my first repo, I hope everybody is doing well